G4br13L-J/db_implementation-design_2025/README.md

 - Scripts are primarily written in **Oracle SQL**, using syntax suited for academic environments.
 - Each evaluation is organized in separate folders to improve clarity and navigation.
+- IniciaBD.bat is an automated script that creates the user bases1, which was used throughout the course to run the SQL scripts.
+- hr.sql is a sample database file used to run queries and practice the concepts covered in the course.

 ## 🚀 Purpose of the Repository